 Diamantina was committed to the Bougainville Campaign, providing fire support to the Australian Army units operating ashore in July and August 1945.
 Transiting through the Solomon Islands, she shelled Sohana Island and later provided counter-battery fire against Japanese positions on Taiof Island.

 Diamantina was recommissioned as an oceanographic survey ship in 1959.
-After successfully completing her first oceanographic survey, she embarked on her first oceanographic cruise.
-The ship performed the first survey of the Montebello Islands after the British atomic test, Operation Hurricane.
+After completing her first oceanographic survey, she embarked on her first oceanographic cruise.
+The vessel performed the first survey of the Montebello Islands after the British atomic test, Operation Hurricane.
 Diamantina carried out the first survey of the waters around Christmas Island.

 Diamantina’s most notable achievement was the discovery of the deepest known part of the Indian Ocean in 1960, which was named Diamantina Deep after the ship.
 Diamantina remained in service as an oceanographic vessel until 1980.

 HMAS Diamantina was the last World War II-era frigate to leave RAN service, and the only one of its kind preserved as a museum ship.
-Further pictures of the HMAS Diamantina are available at this link:

 - Name: HMAS Diamantina (K377)